Principal Investigator

 LAB MANAGER & RESEARCH ASSISTANT

-Kathleen (she/her) is a research assistant and the laboratory manager.
-With a blended background in illustration and biology, she enjoys creating scientific illustrations and employing novel bioimaging techniques such as superresolution microscopy to evaluate alveolar regeneration.
-When not in the lab, she enjoys hiking, painting, printmaking, and identifying native Ohio flora and fauna.
+Kathleen (she/her) is the laboratory manager and research assistant.
+With a blended background in illustration and biology, she enjoys creating scientific illustrations and employing novel bioimaging techniques to evaluate alveolar regeneration.
+When not in the lab, she loves hiking, painting, printmaking, and identifying native Ohio flora and fauna.

 -